kl1nton/1_Applied_Basic_Science/3 Pathology.md

 - A. Cardiomyopathy and B. Pancreatitis are **not** usually associated with anaemia

 ### Question 3
-A histology report mentions epithelioid cells in a tuberculous granuloma.
+A histology report mentions epithelioid cells in a **tuberculous granuloma**.
 Which cells are transformed into epithelioid cells?

     A. Eosinophils
     B. Epithelial cells